Moose in Edmonton

-The future is bright for moose in Edmonton, thanks to Sierra’s Prairie Chapter volunteers and their partners.
+The future is bright for moose in Edmonton, thanks to Sierra’s Prairie Chapter volunteers and their partners Edmonton is now moose-friendly.
 This past August, Sierra’s Edmonton regional coordinator Charlie Richmond and fellow volunteers celebrated the official opening of Hawks Ridge Pass, a $4M highway underpass that offers a safe access route for moose, deer and other wild animals.

 Charlie explains it this way:

 “Picture Edmonton bisected diagonally northwest to southeast by the North Saskatchewan River Valley.
 In the warmer months it’s productive riparian habitat for moose, white-tail deer and mule deer.
 But to survive in winter they need access to coniferous upland habitat.”

 Find out more about our wildlife related work like that for Moose in Edmonton

 - Take action to protect species like this.